thedrp/thedrp.github.io/about.md

 -----
 Digimon LCD sprites are from the various official Digimon devices.

-LCD sprites are colored and/or modified by Robert Mato unless otherwise stated in these credits.
+LCD sprites are colored and/or modified by Mato unless otherwise stated in these credits.

 Pendulum Cycle ver.8 manual scans by "Cruithne" at [http://dimensionalarea.net](http://dimensionalarea.net)